Modeling Information Great Northern's Kettle Falls Branch

 F-1 Consolidations

 F-1 Consolidations were seen frequently on the Kettle Falls Branch.
-A freshly shopped 525 is switching near Grand Forks, B.C..
+A freshly painted 525 is switching near Grand Forks, B.C.
+The consolidation has just been renumbered from 511 to make room for new E-7 diesels arriving from EMD.

 The 512 is pictured switching Chewelah, Washington on a chilly January day in 1947.